mbabynames search ✿

 Clay Edward

-"noble and strong" (Clay) meets "wealthy guardian" (Edward).
+"clay worker" (Clay) meets "wealthy guardian" (Edward).
 The combination reads as complete.
 Neither name overshadows the other.
 Clay is 1 syllable.
 Edward at 2 adds length and rhythm.

 Clay William